 USC Student Equity and Inclusion Programs (SEIP) is a cluster of student development centers and initiatives within the Division of Student Affairs that offer student support services and programs that focus on intersectionality, sense of belonging and well-being.
-Student Equity and Inclusion Programs consists of Asian Pacific American Student Services, Center for Black Cultural and Student Affairs, Latinx/Chicanx Center for Advocacy and Student Affairs, LGBT Resource Center, Trojan Food Pantry and the Veterans Resource Center.
+Student Equity and Inclusion Programs consists of Asian Pacific American Student Services, Center for Black Cultural and Student Affairs, Latinx/Chicanx Center for Advocacy and Student Affairs, LGBT Resource Center, Student Basic Needs and the Veterans Resource Center.
 SEIP facilitates dialogue, community-building and leads campus-wide equity and inclusion initiatives that impact the student experience.

 Honoring Native Lands

 SEIP acknowledges that we are on the traditional land of the Tongva People.
 For thousands of years, the Tongva people lived on this land we occupy today, and were considered the most powerful indigenous peoples to inhabit the Los Angeles basin.
 Along with the Tongva, we also recognize the Chumash, Tataviam, Serrano, Cahuilla, Juaneno, and Luiseno People, for the land that USC also occupies around Southern California.
 We pay respects to their elders past and present.
 Please take a moment to consider the many legacies of violence, displacement, migration, and settlement that bring us here today.
 And please join us in uncovering such truths at any and all events.